andeon/conky-simple/README.md

 Notes
 -----
 - Optimized to work with wireless connection.
-The network setting may not suit for your environment. run `ifconfig` to get the name of device that you are currenty using, then change `wlan0` to it.
-If it's ethernet and put # in front the line 159 "signal strength" to comment.
+The network setting may not suit for your environment.
+Run `ifconfig` to get the name of device that you are currenty using, then change `wlan0` to it.
+If it's ethernet put `#` in front the line 159 "signal strength" to comment.

-- Conky 2.0 have issue with $pre_exec variable check here: https://github.com/brndnmtthws/conky/issues/62
+- Conky 1.10.1 have issue with `$pre_exec` variable (I remove  the auto detect "lsb_release" to fix).
+Check here: https://github.com/brndnmtthws/conky/issues/62

-- own_window_type not work properly in some Desktop environment, change it if necessary.
+- own_window_type not work properly in some Desktop Environment, change it if necessary.
 Options:  (normal, desktop, dock, panel or override)